By Marcin Wojtyczka

 Pros:

-- Protects person from severe injury in seaway.
+- Protects the person from severe injury in a seaway.

 Cons:

-- Must come closer to person for recovery.
+- Must come closer to the person for recovery.

-- Boat could drift away from person before recovery completed.
+- The boat could drift away from the person before recovery is completed.

 - Flotation and rescue equipment must be tossed upwind.

-- May require that you make a second attempt if person out of reach.
+- May require that you make a second attempt if the person is out of reach.

 Bring the MOB to midship